Student opens fire in California high school, killing 2

 Sheriff Alex Villanueva said the shooter was a student at the school but did not identify him.

-The sheriff said a biography on an Instagram account believed to belong to the teen contained the posting: “Saugus, have fun at school tomorrow.”
+The sheriff said a biography on an Instagram account reported as possibly belonging to the teen contained the posting: “Saugus, have fun at school tomorrow.”

 The message was discovered Thursday morning after the shooting.
 It was unclear when it was made and by whom, the sheriff said.